 As thoughts turn to exploring or unwinding this summer we may find ourselves drawn towards travel literature – online or hardcopy – to gain fresh perspectives on destinations near and far.
 Here at the National Art Library in the V&A we house travel literature from over the ages.
-You can book yourself onto the free upcoming talk Summertime ‘by the book’ to explore past ways of embracing the joys of summer through travel and discovery, in formats including children’s books, travel guides and tunnel books.
+Our recent Summertime ‘by the book’ talk explores past ways of embracing the joys of summer through travel and discovery, in formats including children’s books, travel guides and tunnel books.

 With all the recent talk of the rise of the ‘Staycation’ it might feel like quite a modern phenomenon(!).
 We’ll take you back, however, to discover its very Victorian roots.
 Concentrating on just one piece, let’s take a look now at a slightly later Edwardian guidebook, covering exploration around the Scottish Highlands.